Thymus serpyllum: Description

-Wild thyme is a creeping dwarf evergreen shrub with woody stems and a taproot.
+Wild thyme is a creeping dwarf evergreen shrub, growing to 10 cm tall.
+It has woody stems up to 10 cm long and a taproot.
 It forms matlike plants that root from the nodes of the squarish, limp stems.
-The leaves are in opposite pairs, nearly stalkless, with linear elliptic round-tipped blades and untoothed margins.
+The leaves are 3–8 mm long in opposite pairs, nearly stalkless, with linear elliptic round-tipped blades and untoothed margins.
 The plant sends up erect flowering shoots in summer.
-The usually pink or mauve flowers have a tube-like calyx and an irregular straight-tubed, hairy corolla.
+The flowers are 4–6 mm long and usually pink or mauve, rarely white, with a tube-like calyx and an irregular straight-tubed, hairy corolla.
 The upper petal is notched and the lower one is larger than the two lateral petals and has three flattened lobes which form a lip.
 Each flower has four projecting stamens and two fused carpels.
 The fruit is a dry, four-chambered schizocarp.